Skip to content

 Overview

 Grafana Alloy (formerly Grafana Agent) is a flexible telemetry collector for logs, metrics, and traces.
 In solti-monitoring, Alloy is primarily used for log collection and shipping to Loki.
+It can collect logs from multiple sources like files and journald, parse and label them with metadata, and ship them to Loki for storage and querying, supporting complex log processing pipelines.

-The alloy role installs and configures Alloy on target hosts:
+The alloy role installs and configures Alloy on target hosts.

 - role: jackaltx.solti_monitoring.alloy